SimgeBozdogan/SimgeBozdogan/README.md

 ## About

-Simge Bozdogan is a Full-Stack Developer with a unique combination of technical expertise and business acumen.
-She specializes in creating end-to-end platforms that integrate software development, quality assurance, and business analysis into cohesive solutions.
+Simge Bozdogan is a Full-Stack Developer focused on building platforms that integrate software development, quality assurance, and business analysis.
+She works with modern web technologies to create solutions that help teams manage requirements, implement testing strategies, and make informed decisions about product releases.

-With a strong foundation in modern web technologies and a deep understanding of software quality processes, Simge builds platforms that help organizations make data-driven decisions about product releases, manage requirements effectively, and implement intelligent testing strategies.
+Her projects demonstrate a practical approach to connecting technical implementation with business needs, emphasizing clean code, efficient testing, and user-centered design.

 ## Expertise